joerick/pyinstrument/docs/guide.md

 PYINSTRUMENT_SHOW_CALLBACK = "%s.custom_show_pyinstrument" % __name__
 ```

+You can configure the profile output type using setting's variable `PYINSTRUMENT_RENDERER`.
+Default value is `pyinstrument.renderers.HTMLRenderer`.
+The supported renderers are
+`pyinstrument.renderers.JSONRenderer`, `pyinstrument.renderers.HTMLRenderer`.

 ### Profile a web request in Flask

 A simple setup to profile a Flask application is the following: